 As they passed by, a portal opened and out rode a knight in full armour of glossy black and brown metal.
 From his helm rose a high crest, beautifully wrought, of rods, disks and barbed prongs.
-The knight rode a creature somewhat like a black splay-legged tiger with a row of sharp horns leave to pass on our way?
+The knight rode a creature somewhat like a black splay-legged tiger with a row of sharp horns down its forehead, and carried a tall lance from which fluttered a purple banner, engaged with an emblem of dark red, silver and blue.